 Across the nation and the world, disparities in quality of life, rates of disease and disability, and access to care are vast and increasing.
 Achieving health equity requires increasing opportunities for everyone to reach their full health potential, regardless of who they are, where they live, and what they do.
-At UCI Public Health, we see health equity as an overarching social justice issue that has applications in all fields and disciplines.
+At UC Irvine Joe C. Wen School of Population & Public Health, we see health equity as an overarching social justice issue that has applications in all fields and disciplines.

 Sean Arayasirikul, PhD